- Best Dash Cams for Honda CRV: Car Electronics Reviews by Vehicles Only

 - Doesn’t work well in high temperatures

-The Apeman Dash Cam C450 is an entry-level unit that was launched mid-2018 and it delivers an average performance for a camera this small and inexpensive.
-It is a worthy consideration for those who want to improve their road safety as well as have a proof in the event of a car crash.
+The Byakov Dash Cam is an entry-level unit that was launched mid-2020 and it delivers an average performance for a camera this small and inexpensive.
+It is a worthy consideration for those who want to improve their road safety as well as have proof in the event of a car crash.

 The package also comes with a suction cup and a dash mount so you have the flexibility to choose how you want to set it up in your car.
 To power the device, you can either make use of the USB cord or the 12V adapter that’s also in the package.

-The buttons are responsive but their positioning is counterproductive, especially as the navigation and ‘okay’ buttons are close to each other.
-Although there’s no micro SD card in the package, the device has a slot for that purpose that can accommodate cards of up to 32 GB even though.
-Apeman advises that the memory card should be formatted every two weeks, which is quite effective.
+The buttons are simple to use, big and responsive.
+Although there’s no micro SD card in the package, the device has a slot for that purpose that can accommodate cards of up to 64 GB even though.

-With a 12-megapixiel shooter and 170-degree super wide-angle lens, the company claims the C450 can capture images in the car and even in the other lane.
-When set up, the dash cam gets in tune with your car and will automatically turn on when the engine starts and shut off when it stops running.
+With a 12-megapixel shooter and 170-degree super wide-angle lens, the company claims the C450 can capture images in the car and even in the other lane.
+When set up, the dashcam gets in tune with your car and will automatically turn on when the engine starts and shut off when it stops running.

-With this feature, you can park your car in confidence, knowing that the dash cam is on standby and will start recording once the sensors detect tampering as well as lock the footage to stop it from being overwritten.
-It also employs both HDR and WDR technologies to allow for the capture of videos regardless of ambient light conditions.
+With this feature, you can park your car in confidence, knowing that the dashcam is on standby and will start recording once the sensors detect tampering as well as lock the footage to stop it from being overwritten.
+It also employs both WDR technology to allow for the capture of videos regardless of ambient light conditions.

-As far as the build quality is concerned, the C450 is a device you would want to take care of as it isn’t durable.
-It scratches easily and parts fall off.
-Even in the camera department, which is the most critical aspect of any dash cam, the performance is mediocre as the dash cam is unable to read license plates of other cars in the footage.
+As far as the build quality is concerned, this dashcam isn’t durable.
+It scratches easily if the protective film on the LCD screen is removed.
+Even in the camera department, which is the most critical aspect of any dashcam, the performance is mediocre as the dashcam was unable to read license plates of other cars in the footage unless they were close.

 - Easy mounting options